Layered Taco Dip

 - Veggies — bell pepper strips and cucumber slices for a lighter option

-This dip is best served the day it’s made.
-The guacamole layer will brown after several hours — it’s still safe to eat but doesn’t look as fresh.
+This dip is best served the same day it is made.
+Because of the hour or so wait time, the guacamole layer will brown, which is safe to eat of course, but just doesn’t look as fresh.

 - Assemble all layers except the guacamole up to 24 hours in advance.
 Cover tightly and refrigerate.